dikasetyaprayogi/mate-menu-liberated/README.md

-# mate-menu-libre
+# mate-menu-liberated
 **mate-menu-libre**
 mate-menu without nonfree suggestions and support for services that are unsafe and dangerous for privacy

-! current repo contains raw edited source of the archlinux mate-menu-17.04.3-1.pkg.tar.xz , additional review and adjustment should be considered when packaging for your distro !
+! current repo contains raw edited source of the archlinux mate-menu-17.04.3-1.pkg.tar.xz , additional review and adjustment should be considered into repackaging !

 **quick changelogs from the original**